fbpx

 2. We can now refer to that variable directly without the need to do any low level binding operations (second green arrow)

-3. We declare a callback (red arrow) that will be called automatically when the widget is moved.
+3. We declare a callback (red arrow) that will be called automatically when we move the widget.

 .

 It should be clear from the above that it is very easy to send out any kind of OSC message from Gig Performer.
-Incidentally, there is an extended version of the underlying OSC send mechanism that allows you to specify explicit IP addresses and ports if you don’t want to use the defaults defined by Gig Performer.
+Suppose you don’t want to use the defaults defined by Gig Performer.
+In that case, there is an extended version of the underlying OSC send mechanism that allows you to specify explicit IP addresses and ports.

 Responding to OSC messages